Muke46/ScrapMechanic-BetterWires/Readme.md

 The easier way is to use the steam tool to "Verify integrity of game files"

-If you want to restore the original files manually, go to:
+If you want to restore the original files manually:
-"...\Steam\SteamApps\workshop\content\387990\2623326387\Backup"
+- go to "...\Steam\SteamApps\workshop\content\387990\2623326387\Backup"
-copy the Data folder into:
+- copy the Data folder into:
 "...\Steam\SteamApps\common\Scrap Mechanic"
 (replacing the exsisting files).